Nahelal/Bomb_Heros_Uni_Year2/readme.md

 ## Artifact introduction

 My artifact is going to be based around the 2007 game 'Bomb it' __[1]__  with an added networking aspect to make the game online multiplayer instead of local multiplayer.
 The project is going to be a casual 2-4 player game, where the last player alive wins.
 The game premise involves collecting upgrades and moving around a 2d topdown map, where the player is placing bombs in order to destroy walls and reach the other players to eliminate them.
-I am also going to include a player login and scoring system, where the players highscores are kept on their accounts on a database and can be referenced to create a global leaderboard which gives the players an insentive to not only eliminate players, but also to collect the upgrades to improve their own score.
+I am going to include a player login and scoring system, where the players highscores are kept on their accounts on a database and can be referenced to create a global leaderboard which gives the players an insentive to not only eliminate players, but also to collect the upgrades to improve their own score.

 ![image](https://media.github.falmouth.ac.uk/user/730/files/433bc46d-3e79-4117-9d75-f6ba6a7469bd)